Tom-Mendy/Logseq/pages/On-Premises.md

 	- Dependency on in-house IT expertise.
 	- Responsibility for maintenance and upgrades.
 - ### **Why Choose On-Premises?**
-- **Security Concerns**: Organizations handling sensitive or regulated data often prefer on-premises solutions to ensure the highest level of data security.
+- **Security Concerns**: Organizations handling sensitive or regulated data often prefer [[On-Premises]] solutions to ensure the highest level of data security.
 - **Custom Requirements**: Need for highly customized solutions that can be tailored to specific business processes.
 - **Latency and Performance**: For applications requiring low latency and high performance without dependency on external factors like internet connectivity.
+-

-  Overall, on-premises solutions remain a vital choice for many organizations looking for control, security, and performance in their IT infrastructure.
+- Overall, [[On-Premises]] solutions remain a vital choice for many organizations looking for control, security, and performance in their IT infrastructure.

   ---

-  This overview provides a structured explanation of the concept of "on-premises," detailing its definition, features, components, applications, benefits, and challenges.
+- This overview provides a structured explanation of the concept of "[[On-Premises]]," detailing its definition, features, components, applications, benefits, and challenges.